 Please email Resume or CV to Jeffery.firstname.lastname@example.org and include one paragraph or up to five bullet points with relevant experience/training

-Starting in October 2021, the Faculty will offer monthly 'lunch hour' research sessions on Zoom for faculty and sessional instructors, doctoral students and MSW thesis students (and interested others).
+The Faculty is offering a monthly 'lunch hour' research sessions on Zoom for faculty and sessional instructors, doctoral students and MSW thesis students (and interested others).
 The series will intersperse research topical sessions with opportunities (every second month) for doctoral students and MSW thesis students to present to us all on their research.

 Join via Zoom: https://ucalgary.zoom.us/j/96406902023